Raising Awareness for National Diabetes Week 2021: Diabetes is a complex condition that is often misunderstood.

 If you are experiencing any of the symptoms or simply concerned for your overall health, below is a list of medical resources to help.

 - Visit Diabetes Australia on www.diabetesaustralia.com.au.

-- Visit First Aid Pro to learn first aid.
+- Visit the First Aid Course Canberra to learn first aid.

 Diabetes is a serious health condition that requires immediate treatment.
 If left untreated, it can lead to further medical complications such as heart attack, stroke, kidney disease, and other mental health conditions such as depression and anxiety.

-Help raise awareness about the Heads Up Diabetes campaign by spreading the word.
+Help raise awareness about the Heads Up Diabetes campaign by spreading the word this National Diabetes Week.
 When available, share campaign resources and use the hashtags #NDW2021 and #headsupdiabetes on your social media pages.

 Learn First Aid to know how to respond to a Diabetes emergency.